 If someone offers or gives you a gift as a result of your position as a District employee, you must report it to the Executive Director.
-The Executive Director must report any offers or gifts made to the Park District Board Treasurer.
+The Executive Director must report any offers or gifts made to the Chairman of the Financial Planning & Policy Committee of the Board.
 This policy does not apply to nominal non-cash matters such as a cup of coffee, a soft drink, a sandwich, or other similar items.
 However, you must report such non-cash matters to the Superintendent of Finance & Personnel.